 - Grace & Courtesy - Imitation of polite and considerate behavior leading to an internalization of these qualities into the personality.
 (Age 2 to age 6)

-- Refinement of the Senses - Fascination with sensorial experiences (taste, sound, touch, weight, smell) resulting with children learning to observe and with making increasingly refined sensorial discriminations.
-(Age 2 to age 6)
+- Development of the Senses - Fascination with sensorial experiences (taste, sound, touch, weight, smell) resulting with children learning to observe and with making increasingly refined sensorial discriminations.
+(Birth to age 6)

 - Writing - Fascination with the attempt to reproduce letters and numbers with pencil or pen and paper.
 Montessori discovered that writing precedes reading.
 (Age 3 to age 4)